-This crane is part of the 24/7 potline process.
-To avoid disrupting production, commissioning and testing activities were carried out during scheduled shutdowns.
+This crane is part of a 24/7 baking furnace process.
+To avoid disruption of this process, commissioning and testing activities were carried out during scheduled shutdowns.

-• Reading out the old software and converting it to Siemens TIA Portal
+• Reading out the existing software and converting it to Siemens TIA Portal

 • Programming and testing the new Siemens PLC